 One of the best ways to see and experience the Golden Gate Bridge is to walk across the iconic crossing of the golden gate.
 Walking the Golden Gate bridge has become incredibly popular and there are many tours and excursions to guide you across.
 There is very little need for a tour guide though and you can very simply and easily organize this trip yourself at almost zero cost.
 Walking across the golden gate bridge is a truly special experience as you experience one of America’s most famous landmarks along with some unbelievable views of both the City and the surrounding bay area.

-We will also cover some information in the article on how to Cycle across Golden Gate Bridge as this is also a very popular activity and is pretty much the same as Cycles and Pedestrians share a walkway.
+We will also cover some information in the article on how to cycle across Golden Gate Bridge as this is also a very popular activity and is pretty much the same as Cyclists and Pedestrians share a walkway.

 Facts and Information about the Golden Gate Bridge

 Let’s Start off with a little information about the bridge.
 After all, the walk is quite long and you will need some snippets of information to impress whoever you are walking with.

 The Bridge Span is 1280m which is pretty meaningless to most.
 The actual distance you need to walk to cross the bridge is just shy of 1.8miles.